The Royal Navy of Sailing Ships

 Officers were not normally subject to physical punishment - one notable exception was that of Admiral John Byng, shot by firing squad in 1757 for failing "to do his utmost" to prevent Minorca falling to the French - but to Courts of Inquiry that could decide on further Courts Martials which could issue reprimands, disrate or cashier those found guilty of negligence, cowardice, etc.

-The verdict of a Court Martial was first indicated by positioning the officer's sword hilt towards him if absolved, the blade if found guilty of charges.
+The verdict of a Court Martial was first indicated by positioning the officer's sword hilt towards him if absolved, the tip of the blade if found guilty of charges.

 Midshipmen found wanting in their diligence were made to kiss the gunner's daughter, i.e. were bent over the breech of a cannon and their bare buttocks caned.
 See also Corporal punishment in the Royal Navy and John D. Byrne, Jr.'s book Crime and Punishment in the Royal Navy: Discipline on the Leeward Islands Station, 1784-1812.